Tuttotorna/OMNIABASE/README.md

 ## Summary

-Omniabase is a general framework for structural analysis across multiple representations.
+OMNIABASE is a general framework for structural analysis across multiple representations.

 It is built on a simple idea:

 a phenomenon is not exhausted by one view.

-By observing the same object across multiple codings, Omniabase aims to distinguish:
+By observing the same object across multiple codings, OMNIABASE aims to distinguish:

 - representation-dependent structure
 - representation-resistant structure